 - drink plenty and wear good shoes.
 There is a lot of walking and while it is flat, you need to be comfortable.

-- avoid the school holidays if possible.
-We went in the middle of the school holidays and while it didn’t feel crowded at all, obviously it is best to go when it is quieter
+- avoid the school holiday weekends if possible.
+While it didn’t feel crowded at all, obviously it is best to go when it is quieter.

-All in all, a fab day out and I am sure we will be back next summer.
-Stockeld Park do themed Halloween and Christmas events and so it will be good to see what they look like.
+All in all, Stockeld Park is a fab day out and one that Heidi requests virtually every school holiday.
+Stockeld Park do themed Halloween and Christmas events and so it will be good to see what they look like (weather dependant!)

 To read more of my blog, please feel free to: